 You’ll need to get an insurance company to file the one-time fee for filing an SR-22 is $25 to $40.
 Your insurance will double and even triple compared to regular car insurance.
 That’s because an SR-22 tells an insurance company that you have exhibited some sort of irresponsible, risky behavior when driving and the company is just trying to hedge its bet on you.

 SR-22 Insurance is Required for Several Driving Infractions

 Most people associate SR-22 insurance with DUI because the insurance is a necessary part of the driver’s license reinstatement process after a DUI conviction.
 However, SR-22 insurance also covers people who get caught driving without insurance, without a driver’s license, with a suspended or revoked license, or with several traffic offenses in a short period of time.

 In other words, this proof of insurance signifies to both insurers and state DMVs that a particular driver has historically participated in high-risk behavior.
 Most people need to get SR-22 insurance for two to five years.

 Freeway Insurance offers a wide variety of insurance options, including auto and motorcycle coverage.
-We encourage you to visit our website and get a SR-22 auto insurance quote online.
-We can also help you to better understand SR-22 filing.
+We encourage you to visit our website and get a fast and free car insurance quote online.
 Our customer service representatives are available to answer any questions you may have about your coverage options.
 For more information about SR-22 insurance, contact us today at (800) 777-5620 or stop in one of our convenient locations.